CarstenK/ColumnFileHelpers/README.md

 rowmerge - A program to merge rows of different files into a single file according to a given column

+rowFilter - A program to extract lines of a column file using given thresholds

 Requirements
 ------------